vlabella/gle-library/README.md

 notes: <optional notes about the figure>
 ```

-6. (optional) Regenerate the Makefile.
-Requires python.
-See instructions below

-7. Add and commit everything and then submit a pull request to the main branch.
+6. Add and commit everything and then submit a pull request to the main branch.

-8. Once the pull request is accepted the new figure will appear on the site.
+7. Once the pull request is accepted the new figure will appear on the site.
 It may take a few days as this has to be done manually by the maintainer.

 ## Contributing Include Files